 What is Authentic Italian Cuisine, Anyway?

 Authentic Italian cuisine is very regional and localized.
 For example, a dish you find in one city might not exist just 50km away.
+For example, the authentic Pasta Carbonara recipe is from Rome!
+And, Tiramisu is from Veneto.
 To be sure, the food is based on climate, location, history, etc. So, when you visit an area in Italy, be sure to ask about the local specialty.
 Indeed, once you discover the local Italian cuisine and try it, I think you’ll be blown away!

 Real Italian food is also very seasonal.
 For example, authentic Italian cuisine is made from ingredients that get harvested at their peak, and during a particular time of the year.
 Finally, creamy, heavier food usually gets served in winter, while light and cold meals are served in the summer.